giga-sec/gigaSec-Tech-Notes/3. Notes/PSET5 - Speller.md

 - any variations of case will not be considered misspelled
 - Possessives only return true when they are in the dictionary -> `foo` is in `dictionary`, `check` should return `false` given `foo's` if `foo's` is not also in `dictionary`.
 - assume that `check` will only be passed words that contain (uppercase or lowercase) alphabetical characters and possibly apostrophes.
+- return `true` if word is in dictionary
+- Traverse linked list  looking for word (`strcasecmp` is a function that compares strings but ignores casing)

 `load`
 - loads all of the words in dictionary